nmistry096/CloudFS-PHP/doc/source/index.rst

 - :php:meth:`Copy File <Item::copy_to>`

   You can copy a file to a new location in the file system.
-If the destination conflicts with the copying file you can either RENAME, OVERWRITE, REUSE or FAIL the operation.
+If the destination conflicts with the copying file you can either RENAME, OVERWRITE or FAIL the operation.

       ::